 A few years ago, we wrote about something called the The Referability Quadrant: How top financial advisors grow their advisory practices.
 It is these same 4 quadrants we’re going to explore more in-depth today.

-Here are the 4 ways you can increase your Financial Advisory practice’s referrals leading into 2024.
+Here are the 4 ways you can increase your Financial Advisory practice’s referral rates.

 There are countless ways you can leverage technology to elevate your practice.
 Here are two of the most impactful ones that have become widely accepted these last several years.
 These two are now more important than ever because clients have been given a taste, and they now have a preference.
 What that preference is, however, will be unique to each individual and up to you to figure out.